-While serving as the Chief Creative Director of FanCrater, an entertainment technology startup I co-founded, I worked with UX/UI designers, copywriters, and teams of developers to launch four digital products from initial concept through MVP, beta, early release, and eventually production.
+While serving as the Chief Creative Officer of FanCrater, an entertainment technology startup I co-founded, I worked with UX/UI designers, copywriters, and teams of developers to launch four digital products from initial concept through MVP, beta, early release, and eventually production.
 FanCrater is a digital platform for celebrities, helping them monetize the top 1% of their fan bases by offering exclusive experiences and content for a nominal subscription fee.

 FanCrater UI Library

 I built out an entire design library for the FanCrater platforms, based on Bootstrap 4, including color and type components.